 The previous chapters set out the legal and technical requirements governing gas quality.
-This chapter identifies the specific27, key gas quality obligations28 on each market participant and provides examples of the actions that will be taken to comply with those obligations.
+This chapter identifies the specific28, key gas quality obligations29 on each market participant and provides examples of the actions that will be taken to comply with those obligations.

-Note that gas wholesalers and retailers (W/R) are not in the physical supply chain but under SM Regulation 41 are responsible for ensuring that gas supplied at a consumer's point of supply for use in gas installations and gas appliances must be of a specification that is suitable and safe for those uses.
+Note that gas wholesalers and retailers (W/R) are not in the physical supply chain but under SM Regulations reg41 are responsible for ensuring that gas supplied at a consumer's point of supply for use in gas installations and gas appliances must be of a specification that is suitable and safe for those uses.
 It is important that all parties in the supply chain communicate gas quality information.
 In addition to the specific means of compliance set out in the table below, W/Rs need to be confident that:

-- the SAOPs of TSOs and SMSs of NOs properly acknowledge the risk of non-specification gas, have appropriate arrangements to reduce the risk, and procedures for dealing with any non-specification gas incidents that may occur; - the AMPs of TSOs and NOs deal appropriately with the maintenance and replacement of equipment associated with gas quality (gas chromatographs, filters, separators etc); and - non-specification gas events will be promptly reported and dealt with.
+- the SAOPs of the TSOs and SMSs of NOs properly acknowledge the risk of nonspecification gas, have appropriate arrangements to reduce the risk, and procedures for dealing with any non-specification gas incidents that may occur; - the AMPs of the TSOs and NOs deal appropriately with the maintenance and replacement of equipment associated with gas quality (gas chromatographs, filters, separators etc); and - non-specification gas events will be promptly reported and dealt with.

-Generally, W/Rs achieve this by having service provider agreements in place that recognise these requirements and give W/Rs access to supporting information29.
+Generally, W/Rs achieve this by having service provider agreements in place that recognise these requirements and give W/Rs access to supporting information30.

-27 In addition to the specific obligations identified in this chapter, a number of more general obligations may also apply.
+28 In addition to the specific obligations identified in this chapter, a number of more general obligations may also apply.
 For example, contracts each party to a supply chain contract is required to act as a Reasonable and Prudent Operator.

-28 Only the key obligations relating to gas quality are identified in this chapter.
+29 Only the key obligations relating to gas quality are identified in this chapter.
 There will be other statutory and contractual obligations that are not addressed here.

-obligations that are not addressed here.
-29 TSOs and NOs may facilitate this by posting relevant support material, on their websites.
+30 The TSOs and NOs may facilitate this by posting relevant support material, on their websites.